The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Back up and secure electronics and important files

-- Clean as you finish each room
+- Clean each room as you finish it

 What happens on moving day?